jworender/lle/Cases/Case_1/README.md

 ## Generate the Data

 The data generation script is in the file named "build_case_1_data.R".
-It will generate three files: 1) dset, 2) dset_train, and 3) dset_test.
-The "dset" file is a consolidated data set, and "dset_train" and "dset_test" files are mutually exclusive subsets of "dset".
+It will generate three data sets: 1) dset, 2) dset_train, and 3) dset_test.
+The "dset" object is a consolidated data set, and "dset_train" and "dset_test" objects are mutually exclusive subsets of "dset".
 This document can be run as a notebook, block by block, or it can also be knitted into an html document if desired.

 The "relevant" data is taken from curves 5, 8, 9, 10, 13, 25, and 30.
 They are
 marked "RELEVANT" in the chart title.
 The plots generated from the next code